 Validation in the field of innovation checks business ideas, products or business models for their technical feasibility and economic viability.
-Successful validations lay the foundation for further innovation activities and minimize the risk associated with new business models.
+Successful validations lay the foundation for further innovation activities and minimize the risk of new business models.
 Through critical scrutiny and testing based on valid data and feedback, entrepreneurs can avoid bad investments and strengthen customer loyalty, growth and competitiveness.

 What is the definition of validation in innovation?

 Validation in the field of innovation checks business ideas, products or business models for their technical feasibility and economic viability.
-Successful validations lay the foundation for further innovation activities and minimize the risk associated with new business models.
+Successful validations lay the foundation for further innovation activities and minimize the risk of new business models.
 Through critical scrutiny and testing based on valid data and feedback, entrepreneurs can avoid bad investments and strengthen customer loyalty, growth and competitiveness.

 The term validation is used, for example, in the context of innovation.
 By definition, validation is a systematic, evidence-based process used to check whether a particular business idea, product or business model is viable and realizable.
 The aim is to ensure that the idea not only appears promising from the company's own perspective, but is also accepted by potential customers or the target group.

 Without careful validation, companies run the risk of investing valuable resources in products or services that do not meet the actual needs of the market.
-These bad investments could result in considerable financial losses, disappoint customers and impair the company's competitiveness.
+These bad investments could result in significant financial losses, disappoint customers and impair the company's competitiveness.

 Validation process in the company